tinuzz/wp-plugin-trackserver/readme.txt

 * Internalized the polyline encoder for performance improvement.

 Fixed:
+* Embedded maps.
+The previously shipped template was broken and embedded maps did not actually work.
 * Include tracks without locations in the list of tracks.
 * CSS improvements.
 * Better TrackMe error handling.